Oppose the new Kingston C of E faith school

 Posted: Wed, 26 May 2021 17:22

-Campaigners in Oldham have criticised plans to open a C of E school which will be able to select 50%...
+Local campaigners have criticised plans to open a new Church of England school which will be allowed...

 Inclusive schools for all protest